 How many save-the-dates should I order?

 Save-the-dates are like invitations in that you’ll only need one per household.
 When deciding how many to order, make sure you take that into account.
-Whatever number you come up with, add approximately 15-20, depending on the packages offered.
+Whatever number you come up with, add approximately 15 to 20, depending on the packages offered.
 You may realize that there’s someone you left off your initial list or you may make a couple of errors when you’re addressing the envelopes.
 It will be cheaper and easier to order extras during the initial order than to have to place a second order later on.

 How long will it take to address my save-the-dates?